|Budget: $28m||Financed by: Media Rights Capital|

 |Overseas Gross: $3,912,792|

-Media Rights Capital financed the $28 million comedy and Sony came on as worldwide distributor for 30 Minutes Or Less.
-The second pairing between Zombieland director Ruben Fleischer, Jessie Eisenberg and Sony — and Eisenberg and Sony were also coming off the 2010 success The Social Network, so expectations were pegging 30 Minutes or Less to open far higher than the $13,330,118 it did at US theaters — placing #5 for the weekend led by Rise Of The Planet Of The Apes and new openers The Help and Final Destination 5.
-30 Minutes Or Less did not hold well and dropped 52% in its second weekend to $6,402,602 and closed with $37,053,924 leaving Sony with about $20.3 million after theaters take their percentage of the gross — which would cover most, but not all of the P&A spend.
-Comedies don’t usually travel very well overseas and Sony saw terrible numbers in every market to a $3.9 million total.
+Media Rights Capital financed the $28m comedy and Sony came on as worldwide distributor.
+The second pairing between Zombieland director Ruben Fleischer, Jessie Eisenberg and Sony – and Eisenberg and Sony were also coming off the 2010 success The Social Network, so expectations were pegging 30 Minutes or Less to open higher than the $13,330,118 it did at US theaters.
+The film did not hold well and dropped 52% in its second weekend to $6,402,602 and closed with $37,053,924 which would cover most, but not all of the ad spend after theaters take their cut of the gross.
+Comedies don’t usually travel very well overseas and Sony saw terrible numbers in every market to a $3.9m total.
 Sony opened the film moderately wide in the UK in 261 theaters to an awful $411,223 and it sank 80.2% in its second weekend to $81,484 and was pulled out of release after three weeks to $872,851.
 A weak $1,384,261 from Russia was the strongest number in the overseas market for 30 Minutes or Less.
-After modest domestic home video sales at $13 million (less after resellers take their cut and manufacturing costs), the film probably came close to a break even point for Sony, but little if any cash overages would flow back to Media Rights Capital.
+After modest domestic home video sales at $13m (less after resellers take their cut and manufacturing costs), the film probably came close to a break even point for Sony, but little if any cash overages would flow back to Media Rights Capital.